db-ui/core/README.md

 <!-- markdownlint-disable MD033 -->

-This is only the first version of our framework and we really want your feedback - either within the <a href="https://db.de/krnm74" target="_blank" rel="noopener noreferrer">DB UI Channel by Web Dev Community in Microsoft Teams (only available DB internally)</a>, or directly at [db-ux-designsystem@deutschebahn.com](mailto:db-ux-designsystem@deutschebahn.com). <!-- markdownlint-disable MD033 -->
+This is only the first version of our framework and we really want your feedback - either within the <a href="https://db.de/krnm74" target="_blank" rel="noopener noreferrer">DB UI Channel by Web Dev Community in Microsoft Teams (only available DB internally)</a>, or directly at [db-ux-designsystem@deutschebahn.com](mailto:db-ux-designsystem@deutschebahn.com).
 We're particularly keen to add as many examples to the behaviours as possible, to further clarify them.

 ## FAQ